Overview

 • Secondary FSGS.
 Several factors, such as infection, drug toxicity, diseases including diabetes or sickle cell disease, obesity, and even other kidney diseases can cause secondary FSGS.
 Controlling or treating the underlying cause often slows ongoing kidney damage and might lead to improved kidney function over time.

 • Genetic FSGS.
 This is a rare form of FSGS caused by genetic changes.
-It is also called familial FSGS.
+It also is called familial FSGS.
 It's suspected when several members of a family show signs of FSGS.
 Familial FSGS can also occur when neither parent has the disease but each one carries a copy of an altered gene that can be passed on to the next generation.

 • Unknown FSGS.
 In some cases, the underlying cause of FSGS cannot be determined despite the evaluation of clinical symptoms and extensive testing.